 The study will go before U.S. Congress in the summer, and, pending funding, work would begin as soon as 2023.
 It has been over a decade since the idea of a coastal barrier was first proposed, and local officials are excited to see the study close to potential funding, especially considering recent storms.

-In September, Tropical Storm Beta dropped up to a dozen inches of rain on the area while also causing coastal storm surge, giving the creeks nowhere to drain, officials said.
+In September, Tropical Storm Beta flooded Friendswood when the storm dropped up to a dozen inches of rain on the area while also causing coastal storm surge, giving the creeks nowhere to drain, Friendswood Mayor Mike Foreman said.

 Multibillion-dollar, decadeslong plan

 In addition to dealing with COVID-19, Texas saw an active hurricane season in 2020.
 While no hurricanes hit Texas directly, residents across the coast want to see protection before another Hurricane Harvey or Ike strikes, Army Corps Col. Tim Vail said.

 “There’s definitely a sense of urgency,” he said.
 “We’ve had some very close calls.”

 The study’s proposed projects include two large sector gates between three artificial islands that would be constructed between Galveston Island and the Bolivar Peninsula.
 These gates would swing closed from the islands, according to the the Corps and the GLO.

 Adjacent to the large gates, a series of 15 vertical lift gates, each about 300 feet wide, would be installed.
 They would lower into the water in the event of a storm to hold back water as well.